SuperOffice/SuperOffice.WebApi-Samples/README.md

 The SuperOffice WebApi library has limited built-in support to automatically refresh credentials.

-Both `AuthorizationTicket` and `AuthorizationSystemUserTicket` credentials expire after 6 hours, but only the `AuthorizationSystemUserTicket` implementation has automatic refresh support.
+Both `AuthorizationTicket` and `AuthorizationSystemUserTicket` credentials expire after 6 hours but only the `AuthorizationSystemUserTicket` implementation has automatic refresh support.

-`AuthorizationSystemUserTicket` needs a SystemUser Token and knowledge of which environment.

-The AuthorizationAccessToken implementation also has built-in support to automatically refresh itself.
-This implementation require the following information:
+To auto-refresh `AuthorizationSystemUserTicket` requires the following information:

+* Environment
+* ContextIdentifier
+* ClientSecret
+* PrivateKey
+* SystemUserToken

+To auto-refresh `AuthorizationAccessToken` requires the following information:

-1) Access Token
+* Access Token
-2) Refresh Token
+* Refresh Token
-3) Redirect URI
+* Redirect URI

+The system user flow is discussed more in the System User section below.

 ### When is IAuthorization refreshed

-The library takes the reactive approach and waits for an access denied response.
+This library takes a reactive approach and waits to receive an access denied response prior to attempting to refresh the Authorization.

 When an access denied response is received, the client looks to make sure the WebApiConfiguration has an `IAuthorization.RefreshAuthorization` implementation.
-When present, and the RefreshAuthorization implementation succeeds, `RefreshAuthorization` returns an updated IAuthorization.
-The client then invokes the `IAuthorization.GetAuthorization` method and uses the two-value tuple, the scheme and the parameter, to set the Authorization header.
+When present, and the RefreshAuthorization implementation succeeds, `RefreshAuthorization` returns an updated `IAuthorization`.

+With an updated Authorization, the client then invokes the `IAuthorization.GetAuthorization` method to get a two-value tuple, the scheme and the parameter, and uses those to set the Authorization header.

 `("Bearer", "8A:Cust12345:ABCdefg....XyZ")`